Course Schedule and Academic Calendar

 General registration is going on now.

-- Fall Semester classes start Monday, August 29.
+- Fall Session II classes start Monday, September 19.

 Students who have submitted verification of their Covid-19 vaccinations OR have received approval for an exemption from the Office of the Dean of Students: